-On February 1, 2017 I heard Rebecca Huntley, author of Still Lucky, being interviewed by Richard Fidler on Radio National about her work.
-She said that more Australian stories and stories of difference need to be told.
-I immediately began thinking about the people I know from minority religious and ethnic backgrounds, but soon the idea widened out to anyone who might find themselves labelled as ‘other’ or ‘them’.
+On February 1, 2017 I heard Rebecca Huntley, social researcher and author of Still Lucky, being interviewed by Richard Fidler on Radio National.
+She said that more Australian stories need to be told that capture the benefits of multiculturalism (41 min mark).
+I immediately began thinking about the stories of people I know from minority religious and ethnic backgrounds, but soon that thought widened out to the stories of anyone who might find themselves labelled as ‘other’ or ‘them’.

 If you or someone you know might be interested in being interviewed and you would like to know more about what it involves, please consider the Project Description.

 Sharon Southwell lives in Melbourne, where she works as a psychologist.
 She has a longstanding interest in the place of connection, compassion and contribution in mental health and flourishing.
 She has written a book on this topic, The Life of Love: An Invitation (2015).